q3769/conottle/README.md

 for active ones to run for completion - i.e. the throttling effect.

 Each individual client has its own dedicated executor.
 The executor is backed by a worker thread pool with maximum size `maxSingleClientConcurrency`.
-Therefore, the task execution concurrency of the client/executor will never go beyond, and always be throttled at `maxSingleClientConcurrency`.
+Thus, the client's execution concurrency can never go beyond, and will always be throttled at `maxSingleClientConcurrency`.

 The individual client worker thread pools themselves are then also pooled collectively, at a maximum pool size of `maxParallelClientCount`.
 This limits the total number of clients that can be serviced in parallel.